melontini/bootloader-unlock-wall-of-shame/README.md

 ### Vivo/IQOO
 The BBK family has an unlocking problem.
 If in case of OPPO/Realme they at least offer an app in some regions, Vivo is locked completely.

-Well, that is if [xdaforums.com](https://xdaforums.com/t/how-to-unlock-bootloader-of-vivo-phones.3686690/) doesn't apply to you.
+Well, that is, if [xdaforums.com](https://xdaforums.com/t/how-to-unlock-bootloader-of-vivo-phones.3686690/) doesn't apply to you.

 On pre-May 2022 firmware.
 I believe these methods *were* ~universal, but proceed with caution: